informagi/conversational-entity-linking-2022/README.md

 This repository is structured in the following way:

-- `dataset/` : Conversational entity linking datasets (CEL), with the documentation of the statistics and format.
+- `dataset/` : Conversational entity linking datasets (ConEL-2), with the documentation of the statistics and format.
 - `eval/` : Tool to calculate the performance of the entity linking method, with the run files of baseline and our method.
 - `tool/` : EL tool for conversation (CREL), with the example script.

-# CEL: Conversational Entity Linking Dataset
+# ConEL-2: Conversational Entity Linking Dataset

 ## Dataset

-Our CEL dataset contains concepts, named entities (NEs), and personal entity annotations for conversations.
+Our ConEL-2 dataset contains concepts, named entities (NEs), and personal entity annotations for conversations.
 This annotations is collected on [Wizard of Wikipedia](https://arxiv.org/abs/1811.01241) dataset.
 The format and detailed statistics of the dataset are described here [./dataset/README.md](https://github.com/informagi/conversational-entity-linking-2022/tree/main/dataset).

 **Table 1: Statistics of conversational entity linking dataset**